ian-stock/quiz-bot/README.md

 ## Debugging

 - The bot creates detailed logs in both the terminal and browser console
-- If there's an error clicking elements, it saves a screenshot as `error-screenshot.png`
 - You can close the browser window at any time to stop the bot

 ## Files